dalong0514/readnotes/20210104专业原文/2021037The-Feynman-Lectures-on-Physics-PartA/2021037The-Feynman-Lectures-on-Physics-PartA4701.md

 (47.26)

-This equation states that the speed of sound is some number which is roughly1/(3)1/2 times some average speed, vav, of the molecules (the square root of themean square velocity).
-In other words, the speed of sound is of the same order ofmagnitude as the speed of the molecules, and is actually somewhat less than thisaverage speed.
+This equation states that the speed of sound is some number which is roughly 1/(3)1/2 times some average speed, vav, of the molecules (the square root of the mean square velocity).
+In other words, the speed of sound is of the same order of magnitude as the speed of the molecules, and is actually somewhat less than this average speed.

-Of course we could expect such a result, because a disturbance like a changein pressure is, after all, propagated by the motion of the molecules.
-However,such an argument does not tell us the precise propagation speed; it could haveturned out that sound was carried primarily by the fastest molecules, or by theslowest molecules.
-It is reasonable and satisfying that the speed of sound isroughly 1
+Of course we could expect such a result, because a disturbance like a change in pressure is, after all, propagated by the motion of the molecules.
+However, such an argument does not tell us the precise propagation speed; it could have turned out that sound was carried primarily by the fastest molecules, or by the slowest molecules.
+It is reasonable and satisfying that the speed of sound is roughly 1

 2 of the average molecular speed vav.